-But how will they gain access to your data?
+How can criminals gain access to your wearable data?

 The weakest link in the wearables space is your mobile phone, not the actual wearable device itself.
 That’s because wearables tend to link to your mobile device over a short-range wireless spectrum known as “Bluetooth.”
 This spectrum is used to send and receive data between your wearable device and your mobile.
 That makes your mobile a prime target for hackers.